elements/apex-rollup/README.md

 Any time a polymorphic field is used in your `Calc Item Where Clause`, you must also have a constraint on the parent-level `Type` in order for it to work.
 If you are filtering on `Task.What`, for example, you must have only a single SObject-parent type as part of your where clause, e.g. `What.Name = 'someName' AND What.Type = 'Account'`.

+When using `NOT LIKE` in `Calc Item Where Clause` be sure to use SQL style clause like `Name NOT LIKE 'Acme Corp'`.
+Using SOQL Style `(NOT Name LIKE 'Acme Corp')` will cause parsing errors.

 #### Rollup Custom Metadata Field Breakdown

 Within the `Rollup__mdt` custom metadata type, add a new record with fields: